No Win, No Fee Claims Explained

 Total compensation you receive £39,000

-Could there be any other costs?
+Could there be any other costs associated with making a claim?

 Are there any alternatives to no win, no fee?